ahmedAbouismail/SnapSearch-Backend/README.md

-make get request to query the db and return url of the photo creat json object in the body of the get request in Postman the json should look like that(I need just the key of each json object to get url from db) the key is same as photoName
+make get request to query the db and return url of the photo creat json object in the body of the get request in Postman the json should look like that the key is same as photoName
 ```bash
 {